Denperidge/community-pinboard/README.md

 - **Cross-platform:** Everything has an app, but not everything should be.
 People barely get around to installing a calendar/scheduling app for people they live or work with, let alone this!
 A simple, clearview website.
 - **Accessible:** Care should be put into the accessibility of the project.
 Mandatory image descriptions is a measure that - even though it might have to get a toggle down the line - an attempt at a step to making user-generated content more accessible, or at least thought about.
 Further care should also be put in providing as well-polished accessibility from the get-go.

+### Security considerations
+Obviously, I developed this application with security in mind; following recommended practices wherever I could find.
+But I'm a programmer and not a cybersecurity expert!
+Please review the used practices and check with your own security standards.
+And if you have a suggestion/improvement, please feel free to open an issue/PR!

 ### Randomised express-session secret
 In [app.ts](app.ts), the secret is randomly generated on startup.
 This is to minimize configuration by not requiring a custom string to be set, whilst ensuring the string is secure, whilst not having any noticeable impact on the user experience (as the logins are meant to be temporary).